How to record and listen to calls

 Pennsylvania

-Once confirmed, the call recording will start, and you’ll see a recording indicator on the right side of the dialer.
+Once confirmed, the recording will begin.
+You’ll see a recording indicator on the right side of the dialer.